 - This was lampshaded in the beginning of the last episode (titled "The Last Episode Ever") where fans complained how much the show is almost nothing like the movie.
 Plus, they think Dante and Randal are gay.

-- A Star Wars live-action television series is currently in Development Hell.
+- A Star Wars live-action television series is set for premiere in October 2014.
 As well, Star Wars: Clone Wars took place in between Attack of the Clones and Revenge of the Sith.

-- There were two earlier animated spin-offs (Ewoks and Droids), a few live-action Ewok TV movies, and the new Clone Wars series.
+- There are also two earlier animated spin-offs (Ewoks and Droids), two live-action Ewok TV movies, and the new Clone Wars series.
 The Pilot Movie was released in theaters because George Lucas loved it so much.

 - The second Men In Black movie blatantly disregarded the events of Men in Black: The Series, which ended with the MIB organization exposed.
 Of course, the series blatantly disregarded the ending of the first Men In Black before that.